Enoch Turley: Construction and service

 In 1882, there was competition and rivalry between New Jersey and Pennsylvania pilots and the Delaware pilots.
 The Delaware pilotage laws had hurt trade in the Port of Philadelphia.
 Because of this, on September 21, 1882, the Board of Port Wardens of Philadelphia approved a resolution to assign seven pilots, that were attached to Delaware boats, and assign them to Pennsylvania boats.
 There were five pilots assigned to the Cape Henlopen boats, Thomas Howard and Enoch Turley and two pilots assigned to the Cape May boats, John G. Whilldin and E. C. Knight.
 The resolution said that there would be no further connection with the Delaware pilots and that the Delaware pilots would not be able to board the New Jersey and Pennsylvania pilot boats.
 The Delaware pilots had only the pilot boats Henry C. Cope and the Thomas F. Bayard, which refused to be governed by the new rules.
 On August 3, 1886, the Board of Port Wardens of Philadelphia met and adopted two new resolutions that amended the September 1882 resolutions.
 The Pilot Commissioners of the State of Delaware declared that the pilot boat Thomas Howard would become a Delaware pilot boat.
 As a result, the board recognized four pilot boats, the E. C. Knight, John G. Whilldin, Enoch Turley and Christian Bergh.
 The Pennsylvania pilots were instructed to have the abbreviation "Penna." placed on the sail, which contained the boat number.

-On February 15, 1888, John West, one of the pilots on the Pennsylvania pilot boat Enoch Turley, feel into the water trying to board the steamship Indiana.
+On February 15, 1888, John West, one of the pilots on the Pennsylvania pilot boat Enoch Turley, fell into the water trying to board the steamship Indiana.
 He was able to survive the ordeal.
 Weeks later, in the Great Blizzard of 1888, the Turley was snagged on a shoal near the Lewes breakwater where she lost her masts.
 The Cape Henlopen lifesavers arrived on the scene and were able to rescue all seven crewmen and their boat.